Mirandadaa/mica-gd300/lectures/proj-storytelling.md

 Analyze the story - What is it about?
 Who are involved?
 Where is it happening?
 What is the tone of the story?
 What is [the structure](https://en.wikipedia.org/wiki/Dramatic_structure) of the story?
 Is there a [character arc](https://en.wikipedia.org/wiki/Character_arc)?

-Turn the original text into 200 word text.
+Turn the original text into 200-words text.
 You may summarize it or choose an entirely different structure for your text.
-Turn your text again into 20 word text.
+Turn your text again into 20-words text.
 What is the most essential information that needs to be included?
 What are the interesting details?
-What are the things you may add/change/omit?
+What are the things you may add/change/omit and still communicate?

 The same story can be told in many different ways.
 For example, the news media tell the same story in different tones.
 A film adaptation of a book is not always the same as the original text.
 What gets included/excluded and *how* it's told can make a big difference.
-The decisions you make in interpreting the story  What do you think the author's intention is and What is your interpretation?
-Who is your audience?
-What is the context?
+What do you think the author's intention is and What is your interpretation?
+How much do you compress or expand from the original story?
+Who is your audience and what is the context?

-Once you have a good understanding of the story and what you want to communicate with it,
+Using your written and other research materials, you will create a video/animation.

 ## Process